dniasoff/shtetl/docs/brief.md

 # Project Brief: Shtetl

 ## Executive Summary
-Shtetl is an open-source community data hub that gives Jewish congregations a single place to publish and manage synagogue schedules, shiurim, and other communal services.
+Shtetl is an open-source community data hub that gives Jewish kehilas (community) a single place to publish and manage zmanim, davening and shiurim times, seating plans, shaylos and shul content, and other communal services.
 It tackles fragmented communication by letting each synagogue control its own space while offering congregants unified access through mobile apps, MCP integrations, and automation hooks.
-The platform’s core promise is timely, actionable visibility into prayer times, learning opportunities, and alerts that keep the entire community connected.
+The platform’s core promise is timely, actionable visibility into zmanim, davening and shiurim times, and alerts that keep the entire community connected.

 ## Problem Statement
-Local Jewish communities juggle dozens of unstructured channels—WhatsApp broadcasts, hallway announcements, laminated calendars, email threads—to keep track of minyan schedules, shiur rotations, and communal services.
-Because every synagogue (and often individual gabbaim) maintains its own version of “truth,” worshippers scramble to verify which nusach, location, or minyan actually has a quorum, while educators see shiurim overlooked simply because time or venue changes get lost in chat history.
-Administrators burn hours syncing spreadsheets, phone trees, and social posts, yet still face panicked calls minutes before Shacharit asking whether there’s a 6:20 or 6:30 start.
-Commercial calendar suites ignore zmanim logic, do not respect halachic constraints (e.g., Motzei Shabbat variations), and rarely expose APIs that community developers can extend.
-As expectations for automation grow—turning on HVAC 30 minutes before first minyan, triggering security lighting, or pushing location-aware alerts—the absence of a central, community-owned data backbone now creates operational risk, erodes trust in announcements, and leaves tech-savvy volunteers building one-off hacks that can’t scale.
+Local Jewish communities juggle dozens of unstructured channels—WhatsApp broadcasts, hallway announcements, sms, email threads—to keep track of minyan schedules, shiur rotations, and communal services.
+Because every synagogue (and often individual gabbaim) maintains its own version of “truth,” members struggle to keep track of the latest times as they usually come in a printed format that might be hanging somewhere but not accessible on the go when you need it.
+Times change from week to week or even daily making it difficult to remember, track or set reminders.
+Gaboim burn hours syncing spreadsheets, and calendars, emails and sms , yet still face panicked calls minutes before Shacharis asking whether there’s a 6:20 or 6:30 start.
+There is no easy wat expose APIs that community developers can extend.
+As expectations for automation grow — such as turning on air conditioning 30 minutes before first minyan, triggering security lighting, or pushing location-aware alerts.

 ## Proposed Solution
 Shtetl delivers a modular, open-source platform that lets each synagogue run its own managed space while contributing to a shared community-wide data backbone.
-Administrators get a synagogue-specific control panel to publish minyan schedules, shiurim, alerts, and automation rules built around authentic zmanim logic.
-Congregants access the same trusted source through mobile apps, opt-in subscriptions, and programmable channels (MCP servers, Zapier, smart facility triggers) that translate communal data into timely reminders or physical actions.
+Administrators get a synagogue-specific control panel to publish minyan schedules, shiurim, alerts, simchas etc, and optionally zmanim.
+Congregants access the same trusted source through mobile apps, opt-in subscriptions for SMS and email, and programmable channels (MCP servers, Zapier, smart facility triggers) that translate communal data into timely reminders or physical actions.
 Because the toolkit is community-owned, developers can extend integrations, crowdsource improvements, and ensure every update respects local minhagim.
 The result is a reliable, self-sustaining hub that keeps schedules in sync, empowers automation, and scales with the community’s needs.

 ## Target Users
 ### Primary User Segment: Congregation Members